huma-engineering/huma-docs/data-collection/admin-portal/index.md

 title: Admin Portal
 ---
 # Introduction to the Admin Portal
-The Admin Portal is the place where Organisations and Deployments are configured.
+The Admin Portal is the place where the technical structures (Organisations and Deployments) are configured.

-When a healthcare institute or study program wants to use Huma for remote data collection, the Huma operations team will build a new organisation for them within the admin portal.
+When a healthcare or study program wants to use Huma for remote data collection, the Huma operations team will build a new organisation for them within the admin portal.

-This organisation can then have multiple deployments associated to it, either to separate out cohorts of patients or to address different clinical applications.
+This Organisation can then have multiple Deployments associated to it, either to separate out cohorts of patients or to address different clinical applications.

-Each deployment can have its own specific branding, features, onboarding steps and modules that will be made available to patients.
+Each Deployment can have its own specific branding, features, onboarding steps and modules that will be made available to patients.

 ## Users

-To create a completely new organisation configuration, you need to be invited as an Organisation Owner.
+To create a completely new Organisation configuration, you need to be invited as an Organisation Owner.
 You can email ithelpdesk@huma.com to request an invitation.

-Once the organisation and deployment configurations are complete, Organisation Staff or Access Controllers can be invited to manage it.
-The access controller can then invite an admin user to manage the Clinician Portal, which is where care and research teams can view patient data.
+Once the Organisation and Deployment configurations are complete, Organisation Staff or Access Controllers can be invited to manage it.
+The Access Controller can then invite an admin user to manage the Clinician Portal, which is where care and research teams can view patient data.